SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 The place to initialize the subpresenters is in the method `initializePresenters` as shown below.
 Here we define that `filmList` is a table with three columns.
 The message `newTable` instantiate a `SpTablePresenter`.

-In fact the list is more a table than a mere list: we describe that we want three columns as follows:
+In fact the list is more a table than a mere list: we describe that we want three columns.
+This is why we use a table and not a simple list.
+We define it as follows:

 ```language=Smalltalk
 ImdbFilmListPresenter >> initializePresenters